martinchevalier/r_insee/README.md

 ----------------------------

-The content of this repo was split between three different repos (r_init, r_perf and r_dev) to make them easier to maintain and to fork.
+The content of this repo was split on June 1st 2018 between three different repos (r_init, r_perf and r_dev) to make them easier to maintain and to fork.